filamentphp/filament/packages/actions/docs/04-modals.md

     })
 ```

-## Hiding the modal close button
+## Closing the modal by clicking away

-By default, modals have a close button in the top right corner.
-If you wish to hide the close button, you can use the `displayModalCloseButton(false)` method:
+By default, when you click away from a modal, it will close itself.
+If you wish to disable this behavior for a specific action, you can use the `closeModalByClickingAway(false)` method:

 ```php
 Action::make('updateAuthor')